thedwncmpy/ns-cli/README.md

 If your tap repo is still typo-named, use `howebrew-notion-cli` instead.

+## Requirements

+- `zsh`
+- `python3`
+- `jq`
+- `curl`
+- A Notion integration token with access to the target database

 ## What It Does

 - Stores project config in `.notion-cli/config.json`
-- Stores per-page Notion properties/icons in `.notion-cli/pages/*.json`
+- Stores per-page Notion properties and icons in `.notion-cli/pages/**/*.json`
-- Keeps secrets separate via `NOTION_TOKEN` (env) or `~/.config/notion-cli/secrets.zsh`
+- Reads secrets from `NOTION_TOKEN` or `~/.config/notion-cli/secrets.zsh`
-- Uploads local markdown to matching Notion pages
+- Uploads local Markdown to Notion
-- Downloads Notion pages into local markdown files (create or overwrite)
+- Downloads Notion pages into local Markdown files
-- Deletes local markdown files and archives matching Notion pages
+- Deletes local Markdown files and archives matching Notion pages
+- Supports both mapped subdirectories and root-level notes

 ## Markdown Notes